syncfusion-content/windowsforms-docs/WindowsForms/Menus/Detachable-ControlBar.md

 ## Adding control var via code

-The control bar instance can be created with requied settings and added to the `` collection property of the menu instance.
+The control bar instance can be created with requied settings and added to the `DetachedCommandBars` collection property of the menu instance.
 The below code snippet shows the control bar is added to the menu control with top docked position.

 The below code snippet shows the control bar it being added to the menu item.